“Be intent upon the perfection of the present day.” —William Law.

 - A thankful heart is more likely to help others.
 It humbly realizes it has benefited from others and as a result, is more apt to notice needs.

 - A thankful heart attracts generous people and faithful friends.

 - Studies have found that gratitude results in better physical health and mental awareness.

 - Gratitude heightens enjoyment of the good seasons of life.
 And provides strength to make it through the difficult ones.

-This reality is because we have mistakenly begun to consider gratitude an emotion of the heart – as just another response to our circumstance.
+This reality is because we have mistakenly begun to consider gratitude an emotion of the heart, as just another response to our circumstance.
 When things are going well, it’s easy to respond with a thankful heart.
-But in the seasons where it is most needed, thankfulness never even enters our mind.
+But in the seasons where things are difficult, thankfulness never even enters our mind.

-It can become a truly life-altering designation.
-Gratitude is a discipline, not an emotion.
+This can become a truly life-altering designation.
+Gratitude is, after all, a discipline, not an emotion.